Toeplitz Momentary Symbols: definition, results, and limitations in the spectral analysis of Structured Matrices: Introduction

-\subsection{Theory of generalized locally Toeplitz (GLT) sequences}
+\subsection{Theory of Generalized Locally Toeplitz (GLT) sequences}

-We list some properties from the theory of generalized locally Toeplitz (GLT) sequences and its practical features, see~\cite{GLT-bookI, MR3887576, GLT-bookIII} for further details.
-We report some properties of the GLT class (which are sufficient to our purposes) in the general multilevel and variable coefficients setting.
+We list the axioms of the theory of Generalized Locally Toeplitz (GLT) matrix sequences: these axioms represent an equivalent characterization of the original definition of the GLT matrix sequences.
+While the original definition is quite involved and requires the introduction of several notions (see \cite{GLT-LAA1,GLT-LAA2}), the advantage of the axioms below is that they are operative and emphasize the practical and operational features of the GLT class, see~\cite{, GLT-bookIII, GLT-ETNA1,GLT-bookI, GLT-bookII} for further details.
+We choose to report the axioms in the general multilevel and block setting.
 Nevertheless, we will specify section by section what type of matrix sequences we are considering.
+In this paper we restrict our attention to the constant coefficient case.
+However, possible generalizations for the variable coefficient setting can be treated and will be the object of future research.